jquagga/portfolio/_pages/about.md

   - /about.html
 ---

 Welcome to my portfolio site!
-I'm told that it is good practice for data analysts to keep a [portfolio](/portfolio/) of some of their projects in order to demonstrate their skills.
-The link above should allow you to view several projects I've been working on and I will add more as I build more out.
-If you're interested in talking, feel free to reach out with email or on LinkedIn.
+I'm understand data analysts keep a [portfolio](/portfolio/) of some of their projects in order to demonstrate their skills.
+The link above will take you to several projects I’ve been working on—feel free to explore them, and I’ll continue adding more as I develop new models.
+If you’d like to connect or discuss my work, don’t hesitate to reach out via email or LinkedIn.

 See you out there!